YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario21/Clastix_Capsule/README.md

   volumesnapshots.snapshot.storage.k8s.io/status  []                 []              [update]
 ```

-Once this is done, you can patch or edit the tenant to add this new role:
+Once this is done, you can patch or edit the tenant to add this new role.
+Check the _tenant1_patch.yaml_ file to read the patch content.

 ```bash
 $ kubectl patch tenant/tenant1 --type=merge --patch-file tenant1_patch.yaml